 Qualifying reasons for removing an independent executor include but are not limited to:

-The court will typically need to appoint a replacement administrator to take over the removed executor's duties.
+The court will typically appoint an administrator to take over the removed executor's duties.